“I'm a history lesson carried on your back.”

 Capacity: 1,428 cubic inches (2,400 including external raised pockets).

 - Exterior dual raised side zippered pockets: 12"H x 7"W x 2"D

 - Exterior dual raised side zippered flat slip pockets: 7"W x 6.5"H

 - Exterior raised front pocket: 8"L x 7"W x 2"D

 - Exterior zippered flat slip flap pocket: 10.5"W x 9"H

 - Interior slip pocket: 14.5"H x 11.5"W

-Witness the birth of your bag and learn about the steps it takes to handcraft your C-Ruck.
+Witness the birth of your bag and learn about the many steps it takes to handcraft your Airborne C-Ruck Rucksack.